Area school-related closings, cancellations and postponements due to COVID-19

 ATLANTIC COUNTY

-Atlantic City School District will be closed to students Friday and Monday for staff in-service.
-Students are expected to return Tuesday for regularly scheduled classes.
-A previously scheduled staff in-service day on Thursday will now be a full day for students.
+The Atlantic County Institute of Technology has canceled all field trips and after-school events and ceremonies where a large audience is expected.
+In the event of the school closing, teachers have also been preparing lessons that will be delivered online utilizing school-issued Chromebooks, the Atlantic County Vocational School district announced Friday.

+Egg Harbor Township High School has postponed its production of "Les Miserables" until May 1, 2 and 3.
+All after-school activities have been postponed for canceled.

-Holy Spirit High School has canceled all sports and activities for the forseeable future and has postponed its production of "Guys and Dolls."
+Holy Spirit High School has canceled all sports and activities for the foreseeable future and has postponed its production of "Guys and Dolls."

+Hammonton School District will hold a single session school day for all schools on Monday, March 16 to allow staff to finalize plans if an extended closure is necessary.
+Hammonton High School has postponed its musical "Shrek" until further notice.
+Hammonton High School has postponed its senior class trip to Florida until a too-be-determined date in May.

 Mainland Regional High School has postponed the spring musical, "Mama Mia," until April 30, with additional shows set for May 1 and May 2.